zuwardo-zero/Vulnerabilities-Writeups/README.md

 This repository is a collection of my security research, writeups, and walkthroughs.
 It includes:

-Bug Bounty & VDP Disclosures: Real vulnerabilities found through responsible disclosure programs (published only with explicit permission)
+Bug Bounty & VDP Disclosures: Real vulnerabilities found through responsible disclosure programs (published only with explicit permission or heavily redacted)

 CTF Walkthroughs: Step-by-step breakdowns of attack chains from capture-the-flag, mostly from hacksmarter.org which is a platform that creates realistic enagagments rather than puzzle style ctfs